Azure-Samples/azure-edge-extensions-retrieval-augmented-generation-multimodel/README.md

 ### Quick Start

-1. Download the repo to your local dev machine

-    ```bash
-    git clone <repo url>
-    cd Multimodel-RAG-for-Machine-Troubleshooting
-    ```

-2. Use docker to run Marqo server on your local dev machine
+1. Pull the docker and run Marqo server on your local dev machine

     ```bash
     docker rm -f marqo